tendermint/tendermint/docs/architecture/adr-016-protocol-versions.md

 We also need to be able to update versions in the life of a blockchain.
 The natural place to do this is EndBlock.

+Note that currently the result of the Handshake isn't exposed anywhere, as the handshaking happens inside the `proxy.AppConns` abstraction.
+We will need to remove the handshaking from the `proxy` package so we can call it independently and get the result, which should contain the application version.

 #### Info